Flower’s First Night

 Flower ran as

-fast as he could, the ant close behind him, clicking and clacking, snapping and
+fast as he could, the ant close behind, clicking and clacking, snapping and

 clapping its mandibles.
 He tried not to

-with the door, it winded him, and the hard carpet caught him as he fell.
-Ow!
-The
+door, it winded him, and the hard carpet caught him as he fell.
+The door was locked.
+He’d expected it to open as normal, but it

 Flower climbed